hacks-guide/Guide_Wii/docs/ro_RO/faq.md

 Când cumperi hard disk-uri USB, există în prezent numai trei producători de HDD: Western Digital, Seagate și Toshiba.
 Any and all other hard drive companies are defunct and have either went bankrupt, or were absorbed by the three aforementioned companies.
 Acestea fiind spuse, dacă ai la îndemână un hard disk în plus făcut de altă companie, ar trebui încă să funcționeze!
 Tehnologia hard disk-urilor a rămas în întregime neschimbată în ultimii circa 10 ani.
 Doar ține minte să verifici datele S.M.A.R.T pentru a te asigura că unitatea nu are probleme înainte să îți pui toate datele pe el.

-For hard drive sizing, 2.5 inch drives should work fine in most cases running off of USB power alone on a Wii, but 3.5 inch consumes more power and will always need an external power adapter.
+For hard drive sizing, 2.5 inch drives should work fine in most cases running off of USB power alone on a Wii, but 3.5 inch drives consume more power and will always need an external power adapter.
 Asigură-te să plănuiești acest lucru atunci când stabilești ce vrei să faci cu o unitate externă.

-For Wii U users, it is highly recommended to have a hard drive that takes external power, or to use a powered USB hub and/or Y cable for 2.5 inch drives.
+For Wii U users, it is highly recommended to have a hard drive that uses external power, or to use a powered USB hub and/or Y cable for 2.5 inch drives.
+This is due to the Wii U not providing enough power over its USB ports, unlike the Wii.

 For Wii mini users, it is recommended to have an externally powered USB hub in order to have external storage, internet adapters, and other peripherals connected simultaneously.
 You may also want to use a Y cable for drive power.

 În ceea ce privește opțiunile tale, acest lucru în mare se rezumă la trei scenarii diferite:

 - Cumpărarea unui hard disk extern nou de la zero: Unitățiile externe noi costă în jur de €56 (300 RON) pentru 2TB, €46 (250 RON) pentru 1TB și în jur de €28 (150 RON) pentru mărimi mai scăzute de 1TB.
-Orice ai face, încearcă să rămâi cu cele trei mărci prezente listate mai sus, dar ține minte că ofertele sunt destul de rare pentru mărimile de mai puțin de 1TB.
+Try to stick within the three present manufacturing brands listed above, but bear in mind that offerings are sparse for drive sizes lower than 1TB.
-- Cumpărarea unui hard disk nou și o carcasă nouă: Hard disk-urile noi sunt mai ieftine decât hard disk-urile preconstruite în fabrică și poți cumpăra o carcasă pentru a acoperi acest hard disk nou.
-Carcasele de 2.5 inch normal pot fi alimentate numai din USB, în timp ce carcasele de 3.5 inch aproape mereu vin cu un adaptor extern pentru alimentare.
-Un exemplu de preț ar fi cumpărarea unui hard disk Western Digital de 500GB și o carcasă de 2.5 inch de pe Amazon - în total, în jur de €28 (150 RON).
+- Buying a new hard drive, and a new enclosure: You can buy a hard drive, as well as an enclosure to store this hard drive, with the added benefit that the drive can be swapped as desired.
+2.5 inch enclosures can normally be powered off of USB alone, while 3.5 inch enclosures almost always need externally provided power.
+An example is buying a 1TB 2.5 inch hard drive as well as 2.5 inch drive enclosure, which may cost around 80 USD.
-- Cumpărarea unei carcase pentru un hard disk deja existent: Dacă ai un hard drive la îndemână, ai putea pune într-o carcasă și o poți folosi pentru Wii-ul tău.
-Carcasele pot fi găsite pentru prețuri cuprinse între €9-19 (45-100 RON) de pe Amazon, cât timp ai o unitate cu care s-o folosești.
+- Buying an enclosure for an already existing hard drive: If you already have a usable drive, you can slot it into an enclosure and use it with your Wii.
+Enclosures can be found for prices ranging between 10 to 20 USD on Amazon.

 ### Cumpărarea Dispozitivelor USB - Unitățile SSD